arctop/android-sdk/arctopSDK/README.md

     <summary>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Android</summary>

 Before binding to Arctop and receiving data, you will need to request permissions from the user.
-In your AndroidManifest.XML, declare that you will be using the ARCTOP_DATA permission:
+In your _AndroidManifest.XML_, declare that you will be using the ARCTOP_DATA permission:

         <uses-permission android:name="com.arctop.permission.ARCTOP_DATA" />